tarantool/doc/doc/1.10/book/box/box_info.rst

       Even if an instance is :ref:`removed <replication-remove_instances>`, its values will still appear here.

-    * **replication.downstream.status** ``= disconnected`` is displayed if the
+    * **replication.downstream.status** is the replication status for downstream
+      replications:

-      downstream instance disconnects from the upstream instance.
-Otherwise the status is not reported.
+      * ``disconnected`` is displayed if the downstream instance disconnects from the upstream instance.
+      * ``follow`` means that downstream replication is in progress.

 .. function:: box.info()